Rule of Law

 In 2022, Anne Arundel County, Maryland, enacted an ordinance requiring sellers of guns and ammunition in the County to provide literature to their customers regarding suicide prevention and nonviolent conflict resolution.
 In response, Maryland Shall Issue, Inc., and four firearms retailers brought suit against the County, arguing that the ordinance constituted unlawful compelled speech under the First Amendment.
 The United States District Court for the District of Maryland ruled in favor of the County, concluding that the regulation is reasonably related to the County’s interest in preventing suicide and violence and not unduly burdensome.
 The plaintiffs subsequently appealed to the United States Court of Appeals for the Fourth Circuit.

-First, we explain that commercial entities can be required to inform persons about their products and related risks consistent with the First Amendment.
+First, we explained that commercial entities can be required to inform persons about their products and related risks consistent with the First Amendment.
 In Zauderer v.
 Office of Disciplinary Counsel, the Supreme Court held that it is constitutional to require attorneys to include “purely factual and uncontroversial information” about their fees in advertisements because the state rule was “reasonably related” to the government’s proffered interest in preventing consumer deception.
 Recently, in NIFLA v.
 Becerra, the Supreme Court explained that it did “not question the legality of health and safety warnings long considered permissible, or purely factual and uncontroversial disclosures about commercial products.”
-The disclosures at issue here fall squarely within those categories of disclosures.
+The disclosures at issue here fell squarely within those categories of disclosures.

 In sum, Anne Arundel County’s requirement that sellers of guns and ammunitions provide literature to their customers regarding suicide prevention and nonviolent conflict resolution does not violate the First Amendment.
 Concluding otherwise would prevent lawmakers from empowering consumers to make fully-informed decisions that protect themselves and their families.